angular/material/docs/guides/CONTRIBUTING.md

 <br/>

 ## <a name="submit"></a> Submission Guidelines

+Please note, this project is still in an early beta.

+We're not actively reviewing unsolicited PRs from the community, although we welcome your feature requests and issue reports.
+If you're thinking of contributing code to the project, please review [Submitting Pull Requests](#submitpr) before beginning any work.

 #### Submitting an Issue
 Before you submit your issue **[search](https://github.com/angular/material/issues?q=is%3Aissue+is%3Aopen)** the issues archive; maybe your question was already answered.
 If your issue appears to be a bug, and hasn't been reported, open a new issue.